ririyad/weblog/content/post/2018-11-01-the-game-is-on.md

 ##### I am very much inspired by his story.
 I decided to give it a try.

-So I will follow in his footsteps, I will cover this syllabus and I will start from the beginning. <br>
+So I will follow his footsteps, I will cover this syllabus and I will start from the beginning. <br>
 I already know some of the algorithm and data structure as I studied some in university.
 Also, I had learned some of those for programming contests. <br>

 I want to upgrade my skills enough to be hired at a large tech company like Google or Amazon. <br>